-Pastor Corey Musgrave running for state Rep.
+Pastor Corey Musgrave (left) with Illinois state Rep. Darren Bailey (R-Xenia)

 Corey Musgrave is both energized and depressed by the overall condition of Illinois, prompting the conservative pastor from the 109th District to run for public office for the first time.